amio-io/amio/README.md

 # api

-Repository for reporting issues and feature requests.
+Repository for reporting issues and feature requests of [Amio API](https://docs.amio.io/).